RealDolos/node-passlib/Readme.md

 `crypto.pbkdf2(password, salt, iterations, salt, 64, "sha512")`
-where `salt` is a per-call generated crypto-random buffer of 32-bytes, and `ìterations` is a value of minimum 20000 but adjusted to take approximately at least 100 milliseconds on the current computer.
+where `salt` is a per-call generated crypto-random buffer of 32-bytes, and `ìterations` is a value of minimum 20000 but adjusted to take approximately at least 100 milliseconds on the runtime computer.

 A `check = SHA224(VERSION(1) | iterations | salt)` is computed, acting as a
 checksum around the parameters.